-We expected a lockdown, but despite that, just like in Hollywood movies, the city panicked, and offices were abruptly asked to start working from home the next day.
+Though we expected a lockdown, but despite that, just like in Hollywood movies, when the push came to shove, the city panicked, and offices were abruptly closed… the employees were asked to start working from home the next day.

 We hurriedly packed our laptops and desktops, grabbed important files, said our goodbyes to our coworkers, and quickly shopped for necessities on the way home.

 Honestly, it was an exquisite feeling.
 No more getting up early in the morning for office, no earlier shower, no more formals clothes, no vending machine tea.
 I was elated.
 I always envied IT firms for their WFH culture.
 Now it was my turn for payback.

 - The first challenge was to find a quiet spot in the house as well as a workspace.
 Because this aspect was unplanned, a simple task turned into a herculean one.
 I was fortunate to get a room to myself, but some colleagues had a difficult time.
 A few used their dining table, while others placed their desktop computers on the floor, some even used their ironing board and balconies to set up a temporary office.